 .
 Banner Image by Jerry Dodrill

-We have the opportunity to decide as a community to restore the Laguna together.
+We have the opportunity to decide as a community how to restore and steward the habitats of the Laguna de Santa Rosa together.
 We hope you will be as inspired by the Laguna as we are and become involved.

 Healthy Streams And Riparian Forests - Preparing For Climate Change

-The consensus of Bay Area scientists and environmental experts at the 2009 State of the Laguna Conference was that enhancing the function of our creeks and waterways and restoring riparian forests throughout Sonoma County is one of the most important things we can do to minimize the predicted impacts of climate change and the associated increase in floods, droughts and species extinctions.
+The consensus of Bay Area scientists and environmental experts is that enhancing the function of our creeks and waterways and restoring riparian forests throughout Sonoma County is one of the most important things we can do to minimize the predicted impacts of climate change and the associated increase in floods, droughts, wildfires and species extinctions.
 We now know that restoring the Laguna is not just something we would like to do, it is something we must do!
-Restoring riparian forests along the Laguna and Sonoma County creek channels will help decrease erosion, increase water quality, and enhance habitat connectivity to facilitate wildlife movement under changing conditions.
+Restoring riparian forests along the Laguna and tributary creek channels throughout Sonoma County will help decrease erosion, increase water quality, provide shade and cooler water temperatures to benefit fish, and enhance habitat connectivity to facilitate wildlife movement under changing conditions.

 Why We Are Restoring Oak Woodlands